p-iv/voyageplanner/README.md

-   To view more information about attraction and to add it, click a attraction card Then, you will see attraction info with carosel of images and two buttons "back" (1) and "add attraction" (2) if you want to backk to list of attractions click "back" button, if you want to add attraction click "add attraction" button
+   To view more information about attraction and to add it, click a attraction card Then, you will see attraction info with carosel of images and two buttons "back" (1) and "add attraction" (2) if you want to back to list of attractions click "back" button, if you want to add attraction click "add attraction" button

    ![Screenshot 2024-09-30 212312](https://github.com/user-attachments/assets/44d23618-2aed-48e5-969b-0c7212c9c5de)

-   After yoou clicked "add attraction" button, you will see that "confirm destionation" button appeared in the trip form, it's mean that you can add destination with attractions to trip
+   After you clicked "add attraction" button, you will see that "confirm destionation" button appeared in the trip form, it's mean that you can add destination with attractions to trip

    ![Screenshot 2024-09-30 212321](https://github.com/user-attachments/assets/ca9b0424-4095-4e5c-8f66-f9836df03197)